MPimenta/scout-toolkit-v2/docs/architecture.md

 ## Overview

-This document outlines the technical architecture, stack choices, and key design decisions for the Scout Activities Platform - a web application for scout leaders to browse activities, build programs, and manage content.
+This document outlines the technical architecture, stack choices, and key design decisions for the Scout Activities Platform - a web application for Portuguese scout leaders to browse activities, build programs, and manage content.

 ## Core Stack